-GENDER PAY GAP BONUS MEDICAL AND DENTAL

-This data shows the total number of staff paid bonuses against the total number of staff in the organisation.
-Our 2019 data reflects below eligible medics who are able to apply for Clinical Excellence Awards and Executives that have been awarded a bonus
+GENDER PAY GAP BONUS MEDICAL AND DENTAL This data shows the total number of staff paid bonuses against the total number of staff in the Medical and Dental Staff Group.
+Our 2020 data reflects below eligible medics who are able to apply for Clinical Excellence Awards.

+Alder Hey Children's NHS

 UNDERSTANDING OUR RESULTS

 Alder Hey staff are employed on national contractual terms and conditions; Agenda for Change Bands 1-9, Medical and Dental, and Very Senior Managers (VSM).
-The chart below shows the gender differences between grades and staff groups.
+The chart below shows the gender differences between grades and staff groups, with the biggest variation to this being within AfC Band 8d and 9, and Medical staff.

+UNDERSTANDING OUR RESULTS

+AFC BREAKDOWN

-UNDERSTANDING OUR RESULTS AFC BREAKDOWN An analysis of salary within AfC staff only, reveals that there is no mean pay gender gap, and that there is actually a small median gender pay gap for males of 2.93%, an improvement from 2018 data.
+An analysis of salary within AfC staff only, reveals that there is no mean pay gender gap, and that there is actually a small average gender pay gap for males of 1.64%.

-UNDERSTANDING OUR RESULTS MEDICAL & DENTAL BREAKDOWN The gender split within this staff group is 52% males to 48% females.
-There remains to be mean gender pay gap of 10.46% and a median gap of 5.86% although these figures are an improvement on last year's data.
-Male medical staff have a longer length of service than female medical staff, which impacts upon salary.
+UNDERSTANDING OUR RESULTS

+MEDICAL & DENTAL BREAKDOWN

+The gender split within this staff group is 51% males to 49% females.
+There remains a mean gender pay gap of 8.49% and a median gap of 3.16% although these figures are an improvement on last year's data.
+More male medical staff have a longer length of service than female medical staff, which impacts upon salary.
 This number is reducing and consequently having an impact on the pay gap.

 CONCLUSION

-The report summarises the Trust pay gap data based on the gender split of the organisation in line with the government's gender pay gap reporting regulations ahead of submission of 30th March 2019.
+The report summarises the Trust pay gap data based on the gender split of the organisation in line with the government's gender pay gap reporting regulations ahead of submission of 31st October 2021.

-Mean gender pay gap - 30%
+Mean gender pay gap - 29%

-Median gender pay gap- 15%.
+Median gender pay gap- 19%.

 This report demonstrates that the Trust gender pay gap remains mainly within our Medical and Dental staff groups and is reflective of an ageing male workforce within this staff group.
-Medical & Dental female workforce profile is evolving with an increased number of female consultants being appointed The report also provides a summary narrative that explains the data and provides an organisational context.
-The reasons for a gender pay gap are multi-factorial; terms and conditions, length of service, gender mix, pension, flexible working arrangements and salary sacrifice commitments will all have an impact upon the overall gender pay gap results.
+Medical & Dental female workforce profile is evolving with an increased number of female consultants being appointed.
+The report also provides a summary narrative that explains the data and provides an organisational context.
+The reasons for a gender pay gap are often multi-factorial; terms and conditions, length of service, gender mix, pension and flexible working arrangements will all have an impact upon the overall gender pay gap results.